hashicorp/terraform-provider-aws/ROADMAP.md

 The updates in version 5.0 solve for:

--Inconsistent final plans that cause failures when tags are computed.
+- Inconsistent final plans that cause failures when tags are computed.
--Identical tags in both default tags and resource tags.
+- Identical tags in both default tags and resource tags.
--Perpetual diffs within tag configurations.
+- Perpetual diffs within tag configurations.

 ### Remove EC2 Classic Functionality:
 In 2021 AWS [announced](https://aws.amazon.com/blogs/aws/ec2-classic-is-retiring-heres-how-to-prepare/) the retirement of EC2 Classic Networking functionality.
 This was scheduled to occur on August 15th, 2022.
 Support for the functionality was extended until late September when any AWS customers who had qualified for extension finished their migration.
 At that time those features were marked as deprecated and it is now time to remove them as the functionality is no longer available through AWS.
 While this is a standard deprecation, this is a major feature removal.